mmk119/BattleShip-Innovative-Coders/README.md

 ## Installation
-Just by downloading the Main.c file from our git channel using git clone command
+Just by downloading the project.c file from our git channel using the git clone command

 ## Usage
-To run the code just go the file folder and run the following command: gcc -o exe Main.c and then run the following command: exe make sure first that a C compiler already installed in your machine like MinGW for example
+To run the code just go to the file folder and run the following command: gcc -o exe Main.c and then run the following command: exe make sure first that a C compiler is already installed in your machine like MinGW for example

 ## Features
 - Single Player Mode
 - Multi-players Mode
-- Multi levels in case of single player mode
+- Multi-levels in case of single player mode

 ## Authors
 Innovative Coders Developers: